CBDA vs CBD: What is the Difference and Which is Better?

 CBD is the commonly used abbreviation for the cannabinoid cannabidiol, a plant-based cannabinoid (phytocannabinoid).
 CBD is the most abundant of the phytocannabinoids in hemp extract but is not produced in the plant itself.
 CBD is the neutral counterpart of cannabidiolic acid.2 CBDA converts to CBD when raw cannabis is exposed to heat or sunlight, a process known as decarboxylation.
 The decarboxylation process converts acidic compounds and "activates" the cannabinoid.3

-Ideally, your body would create all the neurotransmitters needed to keep your Endocannabinoid System functioning at optimal levels.
+Ideally, your body would create all the neurotransmitters needed to keep your ECS functioning at optimal levels.
 Under the strain of illness, stress, or injury, your body may not be able to generate enough endocannabinoids to relay vital information to essential systems.
 If your body is not producing enough messengers to interact with your ECS receptors, communication can falter, and essential processes may not function efficiently.

 CBD mimics the effects of the cannabinoids produced in your body to keep critical processes functioning harmoniously.4